albertodonato/toolrack/README.rst

 |Latest Version| |Build Status| |Coverage Status| |Documentation|

-A collection of utility functions and classes, and a few scripts too.
+A collection of miscellaneous utility functions and classes, and a few scripts.

 Documentation
 -------------